andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 ## Reflecting back on the plan
 Some of the key contributors to successfully delivering reliable Postgres:
-1. Having an extensive test suite running tests continuously (CI) helping catch regressions as code was refactored, along with PR reviews from long-tenured team members (invaluable)!
+1. Having an extensive test suite running tests continuously (CI) catching regressions as code was refactored, along with PR reviews from long-tenured team members (invaluable)!
-1. As refactorings happened in large batches, slicing out a smaller chunks as smaller PRs for easier review, and less risk as releases.
+1. As refactorings happened in large batches, slicing out smaller chunks as smaller PRs for easier review, and less risk as releases.
 1. Using a canary release process for widespread changes, released to a single instance vs. the whole fleet, helped to validate correctness for issues that were hard to verify outside of the production environment.
 1. Having an extensive pre-production load testing capability to validate the accumulated changes under high load, across most of the API surface area of the platform, drilling into identified performance regressions.
 1. Having a large AWS infrastructure budget 😅 to work with and strategic spending, in order to over-provision instance sizes and IOPS temporarily to gain more reliability, thanks in part to being a profitable company!